Blendify/blender-manual/blender_docs/manual/troubleshooting/3d_view.rst

 Possible Solutions:

+Disable Anti-Aliasing :term:`Multisampling`
-Disable Anti-Aliasing :term:`FSAA, Multisampling <FSAA>` This is by far the most common cause of selection issues.
+   This is by far the most common cause of selection issues.

-   There are known problems with some graphics cards when using FSAA/multisampling.
+   There are known problems with some graphics cards when using multisampling.

    You can disable this option by:

-   - Turning FSAA/multisampling off in your graphics card driver options.
+   - Turning multisampling off in your graphics card driver options.
    - Turning *Multi-Sampling* off in the :ref:`System Preferences <prefs-system-multi-sampling>`.
 Change Anti-Aliasing Sample Settings
    Depending on your OpenGL configuration,